6 Questions to Ask Before Picking Your E-commerce Platform

 In this article, I’ll keep you from going astray with six questions to ask before picking your e-commerce platform.
 This list of questions will help you know what to look for when deciding which platform is perfect for you.

-After determining what you’re looking for, you may want to check out a resource that compares the best eCommerce platforms for small businesses.
+After determining what you’re looking for, you may want to check out G2 Crowd Reviews on the best eCommerce platforms for businesses.

 Caption: SquareSpace has a sleek, relatively intuitive dashboard, making setup and day-to-day maintenance easy.